wdi-sf-march-2014/notes/ObjectsAndClasses/ObjectsAndClasses.md

 	* What information do we know about a band?
 	* What actions can a band perform?
-	* What questions can we ask any band?

 ##Hashes are Flexible but have Limitations
 How can we represent this information, actions and questions in a Hash?